Gwilym Simcock: Career

-He was a member of Tim Garland's Lighthouse Trio, however left in 2013 being replaced by John Turville.
+He was a member of Tim Garland's Lighthouse Trio, but he left in 2013 and was replaced by John Turville.
 He was a member of Malcolm Creese's Acoustic Triangle, Stan Sulzmann's Neon, and Bill Bruford's Earthworks.
-He has also played with musicians including Dave Holland, Lee Konitz, Bob Mintzer, Bobby McFerrin, Kenny Wheeler, Iain Ballamy, Julian Argüelles, Pete King, Don Weller, Steve Waterman, and Torsten de Winkel / New York Jazz Guerrilla.
-He is a founder member of The Impossible Gentlemen.
+He has also played with Dave Holland, Lee Konitz, Bob Mintzer, Bobby McFerrin, Kenny Wheeler, Iain Ballamy, Julian Argüelles, Pete King, Don Weller, Steve Waterman, and Torsten de Winkel / New York Jazz Guerrilla.
+He is a founding member of The Impossible Gentlemen.

 He also plays French horn and has played with the National Youth Jazz Orchestra (NYJO), the BBC Big Band, and with Kenny Wheeler on his 2003/2005 tour.

-In recent times he has been on tour with legendary US guitarist Pat Metheny in a quartet featuring Linda Oh and Antonio Sanchez.
+He has toured with jazz guitarist Pat Metheny in a quartet with Linda Oh and Antonio Sanchez.